Open-World Assertion Checking for Smart Contracts via Game Semantics: Evaluation

-\paragraph{The Deployer contract.} To analyse the DAO, \yult must deploy it, but its constructor requires several arguments.
-To supply these, we created a small \emph{Deployer} contract, made top-level in our experiment so that \yult executes its constructor at the start of analysis.
+To analyse the DAO, \yult must deploy it, but its constructor requires several arguments.
+To supply these, we created a small \emph{Deployer} contract that \yult executes at the start of the analysis.

-This contract performs the necessary steps to initialise a valid DAO.
+This contract performs the necessary steps to initialise and deploy a valid DAO.
 It provides the DAO constructor with: the address of a |DAO_Creator| contract, a curator address (we provided a dummy one), protocol parameters such as the proposal deposit cost (in wei) and the minimum number of DAO tokens to mint during the funding period, the closing time of that period, and a flag (|address(0)| if the DAO is not private).
-Every Proponent address created during analysis is immediately callable by the Opponent if the contract is listed in the exploration ABI.
+Every Proponent address created during analysis is callable by the Opponent if the contract is listed in the exploration ABI.
 Thus, in the above code, the new DAO address need not be stored; the Opponent automatically discovers it from the exploration ABI.